 Are we giving monkeys—and other primates—a bad rap, though?
 Do they really just hang out and play all day?
 Are they just silly creatures?
 Or do they not get enough credit for how smart they really are?

 A little animal research actually reveals that primates, including monkeys, apes, chimpanzees and orangutans, are some of the smartest animals in the world!
 Surprised?
 Check out some of these incredible examples of primate intelligence:

 - Humans aren't the only creatures smart enough to make and use tools.
 In the 1960s, researcher Jane Goodall studied chimpanzees and was amazed to discover that they were able to use sticks to help hunt for ants.
 Since that time, researchers have learned that chimpanzees can use sign language, make and hunt with their own homemade spears and even beat some humans in basic memory tests!

-- Koko, a lowland gorilla, has learned to use sign language to communicate.
-She knows more than 1,000 signs and can understand over 2,000 words of spoken English.
-She even initiates conversations with people!
+- Koko, a lowland gorilla, learned to use sign language to communicate.
+She knew more than 1,000 signs and could understand over 2,000 words of spoken English.
+She even initiated conversations with people!
 That's one smart gorilla.
 How smart?
 A “normal" human IQ is 100.
-Koko's IQ is between 70 and 95!
+Koko's IQ was between 70 and 95!